+To pull the trigger on a firearm?
 Or to go “hands on” with a person?

-For the vast majority of it, we don’t decide at all – someone else does:
+For the vast majority of it, we don’t decide at all; Someone else does:

-And we press the trigger.
 Someone else decided we would do so.
 They decided when our finger would be placed on the trigger, how many times we’d press it, where we would point the gun when pressing, and when we would stop – none of these things (usually) having anything to do with what the target is doing or where it’s at.
 And always toward a safe “down range.”